ministryofjustice/laa-secure-document-storage-api/README.md

 #### SDS configuration values

+##### Local Authentication Without Token

-SDS uses tokens issued by the MoJ tenant, and there is currently no provision for entirely local authentication: All authentication occurs with the single auth services, even when running a local SDS instance.
-This may be something we change in the future.
+In normal operation SDS uses tokens issued by the MoJ tenant.
+However, when running SDS locally it is possible to bypass the need for a token by setting environment variable `LOCAL_CONFIG_SKIP_AUTH="True"`, which can be set in the `.env` file.
+When running in this mode:
+- Requests do not need a bearer token
+- User `default-local-test-user` is used by default, but it is possible to specify a particular user by including a `test-username` value in the request headers, e.g. `{"test-username": "virus-check-local-test-user"}`.
+Note the specified user must have related client configuration.

+##### Local Authentication With Token
-To use any *authenticated* routes locally, you will need the `tenant_id` and `audience_id` values for the SDS API to validate the token.
+If tokens are being used locally, you will need the `tenant_id` and `audience_id` values for the SDS API to be able to validate the token.
 Internal services teams can contact the SDS team to obtain these, and set them in your local environment.

+##### Client Configuration

 For each client to be authorised to use any of the SDS routes, you will also need a client configuration.
 See the documentation for [generating client configs](docs/client_configurations.md).
 For internal services, you will need to